- Home

 20. Start blogging

-If you’ve always enjoyed writing but don’t think you’re cut out to write a book – or you’d like to start off with something a bit smaller – why not think about starting a blog?
+If you’ve always enjoyed writing but don’t think you’re cut out to write a book – or you’d like to start off with something smaller – why not think about starting a blog?

-If you’re hesitant about putting your words out in public, you can keep your blog private until you’re ready to share it with people…or you can keep it for your eyes only and use it as an online journal.
-Setting up a blog is probably much easier than you think too.
+If you’re hesitant about putting your words out in public, you could consider keeping your blog private until you’re ready to share it with the world.
+You might not want to make it public, instead using it as an online journal.

 21. Start a small business